hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 The output from the Bowtie2 aligner is an unsorted SAM file, also known as **Sequence Alignment Map format**.
 The SAM file is a **tab-delimited text file** that contains information for each individual read and its alignment to the genome.
 While we will go into some features of the SAM format, the paper by [Heng Li et al](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.

 The file begins with a **header**, which is optional.
 The header is used to describe source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
 Each section begins with character ‘@’ followed by [**a two-letter record type code**](https://www.samformat.info/sam-format-header).
 These are followed by two-letter tags and values.
-Example of some common sections are provided below:

 Following the header is the **alignment section**.
 Each line corresponds to the alignment information for a single read.
 Each alignment line has **11 mandatory fields for essential mapping information** and a variable number of other fields for aligner-specific information.